Top 50 AI Funded Startups June 2026 | Complete Rankings

 $1.4B total • $14B valuation • Series C (Jan 2026)

-AI foundation models for robotics — enabling robots to learn and adapt tasks. $1.4B Series C announced January 2026.
+AI foundation models for robotics — enabling robots to learn and adapt tasks across environments. $1.4B Series C announced January 2026.
+Physical AI’s foundational model layer.

 #16